eldoy/futest/README.md

 rescue => x
   # You can print more information here if you need to debug
   puts x.message
+  puts x.backtrace

+  # Err prints a short backtrace and the line number, then stops the tests.
   err x
 end
 ```